anugushravya/broken-hash/TestCase_1_POST_Shutdown.md

 ## Expected Result

-The hash applicatin should complete any pending hash request before it is shutdown.
+The hash application should complete any pending hash request before it is shutdown.